barryosull/articles/README.md

-# articles
+# Articles
-A repo that contains all my articles, in markdown format
+A collection of my articles, in markdown format.

+I'm a coder and I iterate on my articles, why not use Github?